jhallen/joe-editor/docs/man.md

 ## Command Line Options

-These options can also be set in the joerc file.
+These options can also be specified in the joerc file.
+Local options can be set depending on the file-name extension.
+Programs (.c, .h or .p extension) usually have autoindent enabled.
+Wordwrap is enabled on other files, but rc files have it disabled.

 An option is enabled when it's given like this: